-In 2023, bills designed to improve operational efficiency and to transition the medical cannabis program to a new regulating body, the Cannabis Control Authority (VA CCA) passed.
-Regulations implementing 2023 legislation were approved by VA CCA's Board in September 2023, which regulations will become effective on January 1, 2024 when VA CCA formally takes over regulatory control of the medical cannabis program.
+In 2023, bills designed to improve operational efficiency and to transition the medical cannabis program to a new regulating body, the Cannabis Control Authority ("VA CCA") passed.
+Regulations implementing 2023 legislation were approved by VA CCA's Board in September 2023, which regulations became effective on January 1, 2024 when VA CCA formally took over regulatory control of the medical cannabis program.